Dark Peak and White Peak. The shale cliffs of Mam Tor in the background, viewed from the limestone of Cave Dale, Castleton, in the foreground

 The cessation of coal-mining in the East Midlands in the late 20th century created many derelict colliery sites and coal-stacking yards.
-Other occasional plots of developed land also became abandoned, such as the former railway sidings at Rowsley.
+Other occasional plots of developed land also became abandoned, such as the former railway sidings at Rowsley and at Gamesley near Glossop.
 Some of these brownfield sites have since been landscaped, others left to nature, at least for a time.
 Many of them have developed rich bryophyte communities.
 Of particular note is the colonisation of these sites by several robust mosses previously very rare or unknown in these lowland areas.
 Hylocomiadelphus triquetrus (Rhytidiadelphus triquetrus), Hylocomium splendens, Pleurozium schreberi and Rhytidiadelphus loreus are all known from several sites.
-Even more remarkably, Loeskeobryum brevirostre has been recorded twice, and there have been single occurrences of Climacium dendroides, Dicranum majus and D. polysetum, the latter a nationally scarce species.
-These mosses often occur in young woodland, and may be accompanied by patches of Eurhynchium striatum, Thuidium tamariscinum and Pseudoscleropodium purum.
+Even more remarkably, Loeskeobryum brevirostre has been recorded twice, and there have been rare occurrences of Climacium dendroides, Dicranum majus and D. polysetum, the latter a nationally scarce species.
+These mosses often occur in young woodland, and are often accompanied by patches of Eurhynchium striatum, Thuidium tamariscinum and Pseudoscleropodium purum.

 Some of the wetter sites have been colonised by Sphagnum and other mire species, notably at Holbrook in Sheffield, West Hallam near Ilkeston, and Coton Park near Swadlincote.
 Five Sphagnum species were found at West Hallam in 2012.
 Other mire species have included Warnstorfia fluitans and Aulacomnium palustre, although the latter also colonises dry mineral spoil.
 Lophocolea semiteres is present on several brownfield sites.